elliotnash/OSU-ECE-341-Project/documentation/project.typ

     [*Why is this interface this value?*],
     [*Why do you know that your #underline[system] design details meet or exceed each property (reference block details as needed)?*]
   ),

+  table.header(level: 2, table.cell(colspan: 3)[*mcu_dashboard_rf: I/O*]),
+  [RF Protocol: Wi-Fi 802.11 b/g/n/ax],
+  [This is is a commonly supported protocol by clients as it uses the 2.4GHz band and supports backwards compatibility with Wi-Fi 5 and earlier.], [The ESP32 natively supports 802.11 b/h/n/ax (Wi-Fi 6 with backwards compatibility), activated by the esp32 `WiFi` library @esp32_c6_sm.],

+  [Data Protocol: HTTP + WS],
+  [HTTP is the widely supported protocol to server webpages.
+WebSockets support real-time bi-directional data transfer, allowing low latency distance updates.], [The `ESP32AsyncWebServer` library uses http and supports websocket handlers @esp_async_ws_wiki.],

+  [Port: 80],
+  [This is the default HTTP port, which allows clients to omit the port when connecting.], [The code initializes the `AsyncWebServer` on port 80 #cite(<gh_repo>, supplement: [src/dashboard.cpp]).],

+  [Update Rate: 50Hz], [20ms polling allows low-latency measurements with smooth visual updates.], [The distance sensor code uses 20ms polling, and a websocket frame is pushed immediately after polling #cite(<gh_repo>, supplement: [src/distance.cpp])],

   table.header(level: 2, table.cell(colspan: 3)[*outside_dashboard_usrin : Input*]),
   [Units: mm, cm, m, ft, in],
-  [These are common units the user may want the distance displayed in], [Our code allows for the distance to be displayed in these units], table.header(level: 2, table.cell(colspan: 3)[*dashboard_outside_usrout : Output*]), [Units: mm, cm, m, ft, in],
+  [These are common units the user may want the distance displayed in], [Our code allows for the distance to be displayed in these units],

+  table.header(level: 2, table.cell(colspan: 3)[*dashboard_outside_usrout : Output*]),
+  [Units: mm, cm, m, ft, in],
   [These are common units the user may want the distance displayed in], [Our code allows for the distance to be displayed in these units],